Templates to control repositories created during a pull through cache action - Amazon ECR

 Repository permissions

 The repository policy to apply to repositories created using the template.
 A repository policy uses resource-based permissions to control access to a repository.
 Resource-based permissions let you specify which IAM users or roles have access to a repository and what actions they can perform on it.
 By default, only the Amazon account that created the repository has access to a repository.
 You can apply a policy document that grant or deny additional permissions to your repository.
-For more information, see .
+For more information, see Private repository policies in Amazon ECR.

 Repository lifecycle policy

 The lifecycle policy to use for repositories created using the template.
 A lifecycle policy provides more control over the lifecycle management of images in a private repository.
 A lifecycle policy contains one or more rules, where each rule defines an action for Amazon ECR.
 This provides a way to automate the cleaning up of your container images by expiring images based on age or count.
-For more information, see Lifecycle policies.
+For more information, see Automate the cleanup of images by using lifecycle policies in Amazon ECR.

 Resource tags